Pediatric Pathology Fellowship

-Plans for a pediatric pathology fellowship program at Washington University were initiated in the early 1990s by Louis P. Dehner, MD, Head of the Division of Anatomic Pathology at that time.
+Plans for a pediatric pathology fellowship program at WashU Medicine were initiated in the early 1990s by Louis P. Dehner, MD, Head of the Division of Anatomic Pathology at that time.
 The fellowship was designed for a one-year length of training, with a position for one fellow each year.
 The educational goals, which have been maintained throughout the history of the fellowship, have been to provide subspecialty training for a career in pediatric pathology that enables the trainee to practice in the setting of a children’s hospital, university or large multi-specialty practice.

 Our first pediatric pathology fellow entered the program in July 1995.
 Since then, the program has had 15 fellows, including six residents from our own residency training program and nine residents from residency programs throughout the United States.